-(4) The State Government may, by rules made under this Act, provide for the management of Observation Homes and the circumstances under which and the manner in which, an institution may be recognised as an Observation Home or the recognition may be withdrawn.
+(4) The State Government may, by rules made under this Act, provide for the management of observation homes and the circumstances under which, and the manner in which an institution may be recognized as an observation home or the recognition may be withdrawn.

-12. After-Care Organisation :-
+12. After care organization :-

-The State Government may, by rules made under this Act, provide for the establishment or recognition of After-care Organisations and may vest them with such powers as may be necessary for effectively carrying out their functions under this Act.
-Every such organisation shall take care of the children when they leave Childrens Homes of Special Schools and shall, for the purpose of enabling them to lead an honest, industrious and useful life, take all such measures as it may deem necessary or as may be prescribed.
+(1) The State Government may, by rules made under this Act, provide for the establishment or recognition of aftercare organizations and may vest them with such powers as may be necessary for effectively carrying out their functions under this Act.
+(2) Every such organization shall take care of the children when they leave childrens homes or special schools and shall, for the purpose of enabling them to lead an honest, industrious and useful life, take all such measures as it may deem necessary or as may be prescribed.